 These also freeze very well, and are great thawed and heated up on the pan, or in a toaster oven.

-This recipe makes about 12 pancakes, 4 inch in diameter.
+This recipe yields about 12 pancakes, 4 inch in diameter.

 - 2 cups flour

 - 1 1/4 cup whole milk

 - 1 Tbs unsalted butter, melted (or vegetable oil)